paulheading/TreehouseTaskSeven/README.md

 ## Instructions

-Open the folder locally in terminal and type `npm install`, `npm start`, then visit `http://localhost:3000` in your web browser.
+Open the folder locally in terminal and type `npm install`, then `npm start` and visit `http://localhost:3000` in your web browser.

 ## Screengrab